Apple’s 10.5-inch iPad Pro Aims for the Sweet Spot

 Updated Cameras -- The old 9.7-inch iPad Pro had an advantage over its 12.9-inch sibling in one regard: better photography hardware.

 Apple has now upgraded the cameras on both the smaller and larger iPad Pros, providing full parity.
-Both incorporate the equivalent of an iPhone 7 rear-facing camera (but not the dual-lens, optical-zoom setup like on the iPhone 7 Plus) with a 12-megapixel sensor capable of 4K or 2160p video shooting at 30 frames per second, slow-mo capture at up to 240 frames per second, optical image stabilization for smoother video, panoramas of up to 63 megapixels, and more.
+Both incorporate the equivalent of an iPhone 7 rear-facing camera (but not the dual-lens, optical-zoom setup on the iPhone 7 Plus) with a 12-megapixel sensor capable of 4K or 2160p video shooting at 30 frames per second, slow-mo capture at up to 240 frames per second, optical image stabilization for smoother video, panoramas of up to 63 megapixels, and more.
 The front-facing camera is 7 megapixels.

 Unfortunately, you’ll still look like a dork shooting photos or video with an iPad.
 I’ll stick with my iPhone 7 when I can.

 A New iOS -- Users of any recent-model iPad look to take a quantum leap with the release of iOS 11, which is jam-packed with features to make the tablets more flexible and useful.
-This looks to be especially true of iPad Pro users because the iOS 11 enhancements are focused on productivity.
+This will be especially true of iPad Pro users because the iOS 11 enhancements are focused on productivity.
 Such improvements include:

 A turbo-charged (and more Mac-like) Dock that can hold up to 16 app icons and be brought to the fore with an upward swipe even when an app is on the screen.

-Drag-and-drop functionality to move text, photos or files from app to app, a killer capability when combined with Split View.
+Drag-and-drop functionality to move text, photos or files from app to app; a killer capability when combined with Split View.
 You can move more than one thing at once, too.

 An App Switcher that no longer shows overlapping cards but a tidier grid of windows and even window groupings — that is, it remembers your multitasking combinations.